How To Make Whipped Cream Without Heavy Creams

 How To Make Whipped Cream Without Heavy Cream

-It requires milk and butter to create a heavy cream, adding powdered sugar to replicate a whipping cream.
-The rich cream works perfectly and is a fantastic substitute to flavor your pasta, soups, and casseroles.
+It requires milk and butter to make heavy cream, and powdered sugar to replicate whipped cream.
+The rich cream works perfectly and is a fantastic substitute for flavoring pasta, soups, and casseroles.

-Keep in mind, however, that it will not whip up with stiff peaks and be as fluffy as regular heavy cream.
+Whipped with powdered sugar, it makes a delicious sweet topping for waffles, pancakes, fruit, and berries.
+However, it will not whip up with stiff peaks and will not be as fluffy as regular heavy cream.

 Start by Making the Heavy Cream